India says three soldiers killed in 'violent faceoff' on border with China

 Talks to pull back hundreds of troops deployed in the remote region have been held over the last ten days but no breakthrough had emerged.
 "During the de-escalation process underway in the Galwan Valley, a violent face-off took place yesterday night with casualties on both sides," the Indian army said in a statement.

 "The loss of lives on the Indian side includes an officer and two soldiers.
 Senior military officials of the two sides are currently meeting at the venue to defuse the situation."
-The officer who died was a colonel rank, the sources said.
+The officer who died was a colonel, the sources said.

 The Chinese foreign ministry called on India not to take any unilateral action or stir up trouble.